Autism NI Support Groups

 Why join a Support Group?

 You will get ideas and strategies for helping your child lay foundations for their future.
-By meeting other parents on your journey you will realise the feeling and worries you are expecting are perfectly normal and to be expected.
+By meeting other parents on your journey you will realise the feeling and worries you are experiencing are perfectly normal and to be expected.

 By speaking to another parent who is involved you can find out what it is like at meetings, what is expected of you and what is not.